 If you go with this strategy, you should come up with a scaled rewards plan before pitching your crowdfunded project.
 Make sure you can fulfil the promises you make: one of the most difficult aspects of this method is making sure you can genuinely deliver!

 You can’t use this method on every platform.
-But if you’re using a platform such as AngelList or CircleUp, you can develop a crowdfunding method that treats potential donors as investors.
+But if you’re using a platform such as AngelList or CircleUp, or CrowdWise you can develop a crowdfunding method that treats potential donors as investors.

 There are a few benefits to this strategy.
 The first is the fact that you aren’t left to promise anything.
 If you use a rewards-based method and fail to profit off of your project, you are increasing your losses.